AsparuhT/Weather-App/README.md

    npm run start
    ````

-- **In the branch called auto-complete, you will find further instuctions on setting up the auto-complete API endpoint**
+- **In the branch called auto-complete, you will find the auto-complete file and the city-list database.
+There are instuctions on setting up the auto-complete API endpoint with your own database  if you want to do so.**

 ## Usage